Following for:

 Hotel

-a large swimming pool surrounded by palm trees
+a pool surrounded by palm trees next to a hillside

 Resort